 Risk Oversight

-- Discuss the Company's policies regarding risk assessment and risk management, and consider and approve the Company's risk management activities. - Consider and approve the Company's policy for investment of excess cash. - Obtain and review periodic reports of the investment performance of the Company's pensions and savings benefit plans.
+- Discuss with management and the independent auditors the Company's policies regarding risk assessment and risk management, and consider and approve the Company's risk management activities. - Consider and approve the Company's policy for investment of excess cash.